YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 We evaluated there is no effect of the wildfires cases on firefighters wage.
 We say this is not necessarily bad.

-In my opinion, the intensiveness of the firefighters shifts can by reflected in their salary as a limited bonus.
-This way, the salary will not by too varied, but hard work will steal be rewarded in the payment.
+In my opinion, the intensiveness of the firefighters shifts can be reflected in their salary as a limited bonus.This way, the salary will not be too varied, but the hard work will be rewarded with extra pay.
+In addition, a long-term salary plan that will attract good potential firefighters is a basic need in any planned planned market with demand growth.

-In addition, long term plan of salary that would attract good potential firefighters is a fundamental need for any planned market. otherwise, in a moment of need, the firefighters can just look for another job, like the [CNN told in 2021](https://edition.cnn.com/2021/06/26/us/california-wildfires-hotshot-firefighter-shortage/index.html)
+otherwise, in a moment of need, the firefighters can just look for another job, like the [CNN told in 2021](https://edition.cnn.com/2021/06/26/us/california-wildfires-hotshot-firefighter-shortage/index.html)